Missing Teeth Causes Complications

 Replace Missing Teeth in Worthington, OH

 Missing teeth in adults leads many to seek out a solution for tooth replacement.
 The majority of adults are missing teeth to either decay or periodontal disease.
-Dr. TJ Miller II offer a variety of solutions for missing teeth in adults including single dental implants, partial dentures and dental bridges.
+Dr. TJ Miller II offers a variety of solutions for missing teeth in adults including single dental implants, partial dentures and dental bridges.

 For patients who are missing one tooth, a single dental implant may be the most effective treatment.
 The implant is placed into the jaw bone, mimicking the structure of an actual tooth.
 The dental crown placed over the implant looks and feels like a natural tooth and requires no additional maintenance beyond your regular dental hygiene routine.